aggelitoo/deep_learning/README.md

 Welcome to my deep learning repo!
+Projects are from the course in deep learning (MT7042) given at Stockholm university fall 2024.

 **Useful links:**\
 Project 1: